 To understand keyword research for SEO is basic to your success in search rankings.
 Yes, it’s tedious and sometimes frustrating.
 The thing is, most people think SEO is simple anyhow.
 But simple isn’t the same as easy.
-There is so much tech advancement going on now, search algorithms change almost daily.
+There is so much tech advancement going on now, search algorithms change daily.
 Ya hafta keep up!

 Think about what you offer and why.